 The Last of Three River Courses

 Pros: The course is very well maintained and has a variety of challenging holes.
 Like every other Three Rivers course, the tee pads are in great condition and there are quality signs for distance and navigation.
 There are plenty of holes out in the open, both up, down, and across the ski hills.
 The elevation change and length of this course certainly makes it very interesting to play.
-Holes 1, 10, 13, and 14 all play uphill.
+Holes 2, 10, 13, 14, and 15 all play uphill.
 Hole 10 is one of the toughest holes up the hill and into the woods, with a deep pin location.
-Some downhill shots include a hyzer on Holes 11, 15, 16, and 18.
+Downhill shots on 11, 16, and 18.
 There are also several holes in the woods that offer a nice change of pace.
-On these holes, which include Holes 4, 6, and 15, it is important to hit the desired lanes, otherwise you'll end up with some very tough shots out of the woods/brush.
-Lastly, there are also several roll away pins, including Holes 2, 7, 11, and 13.
+Make sure you stay in the fairway on 6, otherwise you'll end up with some very tough shots out of the woods/brush.
+Lastly, there are also several roll away pins, including Holes 2, 7, 10, 11, and 13.

 Cons: The course is not as well maintained as Bryant Lake and Elm Creek and is lacking some of the nice landscaping and erosion control that both of those courses offer.
 Some of the holes in the woods, like hole 6, could also use some brush trimming to create better shooting lanes.
 Also, some of the holes playing out in the open are somewhat boring and lack very few obstacles to contend with.

-Other Thoughts: Be ready to walk a lot, especially on hole 14 up the hill.
-Hole 18 also has an awesome view of the Minneapolis skyline from the top of the hill.
-The length, elevation changes, and roll-away pins, really makes Hyland a challenging course.
+Other Thoughts: Be ready to walk a lot!
+Hole 16 and 18 have awesome views of the Minneapolis skyline from the top of the hill.
+The length, elevation changes, and roll-away pins, really make Hyland a challenging course.
 Overall, the course is the most challenging of the 3 Three Rivers Park District courses and is definitely worth a look, especially if you have a season pass.

 0 Helpful / 4 Not